The heart of the Decision Table

 Date and GMT must be set, Time is optional.

-.
-By clicking on this button it compares the input values in the table.
+button.
+Clicking this button compares the input values in the table.
 If it finds rows, which are the same it highlights them.
-It works only on the input model, the output model can be the same.
+It works only on the input model as the output model can be the same.

 The debug button

 is on the test bench shown on the bottom of the table designer.
 By default debug mode is turned off, by clicking on it the user turns it on.